-Prior to amalgamation, Council offered various service options.
+In 2016/17, Council offered various service options.
 Council will now provide an extensive commercial business service to local businesses and process these resources at appropriate recovery and recycling facilities.
 This service will be extended to the entire amalgamated area.

 Based on 2015 kerbside bin audit conducted by an independent source.
 A new audit will be conducted in 2018/19.